5 tips to use Slack effectively

 Since the beginning of the lockdown, the use of professional instant messaging systems has gone through the roof.
 If you are working from home, your company is probably using one so that you and your colleagues can communicate.
 Some of the most common ones are Microsoft Teams, Fleep, and Slack, which are popular with employees around the world.

 Slack keeps adding new customers and hitting new highs.
-On March 25, for example, it had 12.5 million active users all connected at same time.
+On March 25, for example, it had 12.5 million active users all connected at the same time.
 Its success isn’t just with smaller businesses either.
 Even global giants, such as IBM with its 350,000 employees, are using it.
-The way it works seems obvious to some, but complicated to others.
+The way it works seems obvious to some but complicated to others.
 So it is worth taking the time to learn how to exploit its full potential.

 So here are five tips to help you to master Slack:

 Understand Slack’s layout

 Use its features to increase efficiency

 Incorporate your every day apps into Slack

 Make the necessary adjustments so you are digitally unavailable when you want to be

 For you to start feeling comfortable using Slack, there is one rule you have to abide by: download the actual application.
 We strongly recommend using the mobile or the desktop app even if you can use Slack through your internet browser and you want to save space on your device.
 Using the application instead of the website will allow you to delve deeper into the Slack world.
 It’s the first step in your explorations.